 Building a new home in the countryside is often considered by many to be a dream, an aspiration that in reality could never happen.
 But could it?
+Hughes Planning has unrivalled experience in successfully obtaining planning permission for new country houses in different parts of the country, including sites within the Green Belt and in National Landscapes.

 'Paragraph 84' or 'Para 84' is short hand for the circumstance set out in criterion (e) of paragraph 84 of the National Planning Policy Framework (NPPF, December 2024) that allows new isolated homes to be built in the countryside.
 Contrary to the general policies of restraint for building new dwellings in the countryside, the NPPF allows new dwellings to be built in the countryside where they are of exceptional quality of design.
 The policy is a response to the reality that, despite the drive to improve the design quality of new housing generally, new housing continues to be very ordinary, homogenous and with very poor environmental considerations.